 7. Keep vinegar on hand.

-Vinegar makes a wonderful cleaner for when you are in a bind and don’t have any on hand.
+Vinegar makes a wonderful cleaner for when you are in a bind and don’t have any of your usual all-purpose cleaner on hand.
 It can be used to make glass shine, and can clean sinks, tiles, and floors as well.
 Don’t like the scent?
 Try adding a few drops of your favorite essential oil.
 Citrus oils will boost its cleaning power and make the mixture smell fantastic.

 The next time you need to clean in a hurry, give these housekeeping hacks a try.
 They are sure to make the job a little bit easier, and maybe even a little fun.
 Good luck!